SealNTibbers/GotalkInterpreter/README.md

 ## API and Examples

-result of our Smalltalk code evaluation can be either float64 or string
+result of our Smalltalk code evaluation can be number (float64 or int.
+Internally it's always float64), bool or string

+#### Low-lewel API example
 ```
 //so we have smalltalk code string and want to evaluate it `angle\\10/10-0.9*10`